Creating and Running a ThinkPHP 8 Project in ServBay

 table:bashphp think migrate:create CreateUserTable

-1This creates a new PHP file in the
+1This creates a new PHP file in

 database/migrations

-).Edit the Migration File
+.Edit the Migration File

-Open the new file in
+Open your new migration file in

 database/migrations

-method:php<?php // database/migrations/YYYYMMDDHHMMSS_create_user_table.php use think\migration\Migrator; use think\migration\db\Column; class CreateUserTable extends Migrator { /** * Change Method. * * Write your reversible migrations using this method. * * More information on writing migrations is available here: * http://docs.phinx.org/en/latest/migrations.html#the-change-method * * The following commands can be used in this method and Phinx will * automatically reverse them when rolling back: * * createTable * renameTable * addColumn * addCustomColumn * renameColumn * addIndex * addForeignKey * createDatabase * renameDatabase * dropTable * dropColumn * dropIndex * dropForeignKey */ public function change() { // Create table using the createTable method $table = $this->table('users'); $table->addColumn('name', 'string', ['limit' => 50, 'comment' => 'User name']) ->addColumn('email', 'string', ['limit' => 100, 'comment' => 'Email address']) ->addIndex(['email'], ['unique' => true]) // Add unique index ->addTimestamps() // Add created_at and updated_at fields ->create(); // Execute creation } // You can alternatively define up() and down() if not using change() /* public function up() { $table = $this->table('users'); $table->addColumn('name', 'string', ['limit' => 50, 'comment' => 'User name']) ->addColumn('email', 'string', ['limit' => 100, 'comment' => 'Email address']) ->addIndex(['email'], ['unique' => true]) ->addTimestamps() ->create(); } public function down() { $this->dropTable('users'); } */ }
+method with your table structure:php<?php // database/migrations/YYYYMMDDHHMMSS_create_user_table.php use think\migration\Migrator; use think\migration\db\Column; class CreateUserTable extends Migrator { /** * Change Method. * * Write your reversible migrations using this method. * * More information on writing migrations is available here: * http://docs.phinx.org/en/latest/migrations.html#the-change-method * * The following commands can be used in this method and Phinx will * automatically reverse them when rolling back: * * createTable * renameTable * addColumn * addCustomColumn * renameColumn * addIndex * addForeignKey * createDatabase * renameDatabase * dropTable * dropColumn * dropIndex * dropForeignKey */ public function change() { // Create a new table using createTable $table = $this->table('users'); $table->addColumn('name', 'string', ['limit' => 50, 'comment' => 'User name']) ->addColumn('email', 'string', ['limit' => 100, 'comment' => 'Email address']) ->addIndex(['email'], ['unique' => true]) // Add unique index ->addTimestamps() // Add created_at and updated_at fields ->create(); // Execute creation } // Alternatively, you can define up() and down() methods instead of change() /* public function up() { $table = $this->table('users'); $table->addColumn('name', 'string', ['limit' => 50, 'comment' => 'User name']) ->addColumn('email', 'string', ['limit' => 100, 'comment' => 'Email address']) ->addIndex(['email'], ['unique' => true]) ->addTimestamps() ->create(); } public function down() { $this->dropTable('users'); } */ }

 1